stark1tty/Nest-Wrecker/README.md

 # Nest-Wrecker
-Nest-Wrecker is a simple Python script designed to untangle nested tags in markdown files, handy for those with extensive Obsidian Vaults or similar setups.
+Nest-Wrecker is a simple Python script in a Jupyter Notebook designed to untangle nested tags in markdown files, handy for those with extensive Obsidian Vaults or similar setups.
 It was created to address the challenge of managing large, interconnected note systems where tags can become cumbersome and overly complex.

 ## What It Does
 This script efficiently processes markdown files in a given directory, transforming nested tags into individual, more manageable tags.
 For example, a tag like `#tag1/tag2/tag3` will be replaced with `#tag1 #tag2 #tag3`.